 If Tamar was indeed an un-betrothed virgin “damsel,” she was probably no more than 12 years old.
 Announcing how much Ammon loved Tamar was, again, smokescreen.
 Ammon wanted to be number one heir, as we will see, and I suspect the rape was his way of strengthening his own position.
 Tamar was the sister of Absalom, David’s firstborn son by Maacah, the daughter of Talmai king of Geshu.
 She was a strange woman whom David married in an alliance and so had a king backing her place at court while Ammon had a Jezreelite mother from David’s days on the run.
 (II Samuel 3:1-3) Absalom and his mother will have their revenge for Tamar by killing Ammon…making Tamar technically a widow…but Absalom died also…and the kingdom went to a son of a newer wife, as we will see in the next post.

-(Interesting to note that the advice given to a raped virgin in the days of David the King …to be quiet…is the same advice given to young women “to this very day.”)
+(Interesting to note that the advice given to a raped virgin in the days of David the King …to be quiet…is the same advice often, though less and less, given to young women “to this very day.”)